masud473/spookyball/README.md

 # SpookyBall
-Just tinkering aruond for practice
+Just tinkering around for practice

 SpookyBall is a WebGPU-powered, Halloween-themed, open source Breakout clone!